ElenaYrm/eCommerce-App/README.md

 npm run prepare     // automatically executed before the package is published.
                     // It prepares the project for distribution (transpile, clean, or compress files)

-npm run test.       // run automated tests for the project
+npm run test        // run automated tests for the project
                     // to ensure its functionality and detect any issues
 ```
 <br></br>